JustinDevB/AntiCheatReplay/README.md

 Setup: <br>
 Vulcan: Set "enable-api" in Vulcan's config to "true" <br>
 Soaroma: Set "enableAPI" in Soaroma's config to "true"
+Sparky: Set "API.Events" in Sparky's config to "true"

 For best results, follow this configuration guide for Advanced Replay: